ben-che/cbc-coding-challenge/README.md

 3. `npm start` to run the project on `localhost: 3000`
 4. Allow the app to use your location; this is needed to get localized temperature (I use the coordinates in the initial request)

-### Core features
--

 ### Additional Features:
 - Load state added
 - Now with a prettier UI
-- Switch between celsius and farenheit
+- Switch between celsius and farenheit by clicking the underlined C / F
-- Background changes between sun / rain / snow; images are from Unsplash
+- Background changes between sun / rain / snow; images are free from Unsplash
+- Hover animation on the refresh button